 Now that the connection between the API and 3scale has been established, you can begin to send traffic to the API and watch it register on the API Analytics dashboard.
 For the next steps, you will need an existing developer account and an application with API credentials.
-If you don't have those yet, head to the hello world guide.
+If you don't have those yet, head to the Getting Started guide.
 Then do the following:

 - Navigate to Dashboard > Applications to see the list of existing applications, and select one of them by clicking on its name.

 - Find the API credentials for the selected application.
 The credentials will depend on the selected authentication type and can be one of the following: user key (API key), application ID and application keys, or client ID and client secret.
 For more information about the available authentication modes, check the authentication patterns article.